-“We will be working with community partners this year to determine how best we can attack this problem in conjunction with their efforts,” said Junior League Past President Vicki Harder.
+“We will be working with community partners to determine how best we can attack this problem in conjunction with their efforts,” said Junior League Past President Vicki Harder.

 There were two films showing at the 2017 Sundance Film Festival that dealt with the issue of Human Trafficking.